vergecurrency/coinlib/README.md

   </a>
 </p>

-# Coinlib
+# Coinlib (a .dart cryptocurrency library with Verge Support)

-Coinlib is a straight-forward and modular library for Peercoin and other similar cryptocoins including Taproot support.
+Coinlib is a straight-forward and modular library for Verge, Peercoin and other similar cryptocoins including Taproot support.
 This library allows for the construction and signing of transactions and management of BIP32 wallets.

 This repository contains the dart-only library in the `coinlib` directory and a flutter wrapper in the `coinlib_flutter` directory which includes support for